deajan/backup-bench/README.md

 - (3) see https://bford.info/cachedir/
 - (4) For bupstash, CRIME/BREACH style attacks are mitigated if you disable read access for backup clients, and keep decryption keys off server.

+A quick word about backup coherence:

+While some backup tools might detect filesysetm changes inflight, it's usually the burden of a snapshot system (zfs, bcachefs, lvm, btrfs, vss...) to provide the backup program a reliable static version of the filesystem.
+Still it's a really nice to have in order to detect problems on backups without those snapshot aware tools, like plain XFS/EXT4 partitions.

 # Results